prathapm14/GPT--4.5-/README.md

-# GPT--4.5-Introducing GPT-4.5 on Azure OpenAI Service
+# Introducing GPT-4.5 on Azure OpenAI Service

 ## Introducing GPT-4.5 on Azure OpenAI Service: A New Era of AI